Plotso/NewBulgariaUniversity/Python/Pacman/README.md

 - W - location of a wall
 - 1, 2, 3, 4 - enemies location
 - C - location of coin
+- S - location of Super coin
+- X - location of Ghosts reset token
 - E - center exit

+Player has to collect coins while avoiding to be eaten by the ghosts.
+1 coin gives +1 to current score.
+1 Super coin gives +10 to current score.

 [Link to background image](https://www.codeproject.com/KB/game/520783/background.png)